 For our final evening we are delighted to confirm that author Barry Maitland and his wife have agreed to join us for dinner.
 Born in Scotland and brought up in London, Barry then studied architecture at Cambridge, and practised and taught in the UK before moving to Australia in 1984 to become Professor of Architecture at the University of Newcastle.
 Since his retirement, he has pursued a writing career and is author of the acclaimed Brock and Kolla series of crime mystery novels set in London, as well as the Australian mystery thriller Bright Air and the Belltree Trilogy.
 Ash Island, published in 2015, is the second novel of the Belltree Trilogy where Detective Sergeant Harry Belltree is posted away from Sydney to the quiet life in Newcastle.
 Barry Maitland will be giving us a pre-dinner talk entitled ‘The Landscape of Mystery’.
 All his novels have been inspired by particular places, and the character of a particular setting is a vital element in his work.
 Barry will talk about the role of landscape in his fiction, with a special emphasis on the landscape of the Hunter region.

-After lunch we depart the Hunter Valley and commence our journey back to Sydney.
+This morning we depart the Hunter Valley and commence our journey back to Sydney.
 Along the way we visit Dobell House, home and studio of the late Sir William Dobell OBE.
 Born in 1899, in Cooks Hill, a suburb of Newcastle, Dobell was a renowned 20th-century Australian portrait and landscape artist – he won the Archibald Prize for portraiture three times.
 The Dobell Prize is named in his honour.
 On arrival we will be given a presentation about Dobell, his life, his art and the history of the house.
 We will then tour his house and studio at leisure.